weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

           caData: LS0tLS1CRUdJTiBDRVJUSUZJQ0...
 ```

-You can also update the configuration to manage the access to sync/suspend/resume of resources.
-By default it will be set to false so all actions will be available.
-To limit this, simple set it to true.
+You can also update the configuration to restrict the access to the sync/suspend/resume of resources.
+To do this, simple set readOnly to true.

 ```yaml
 # app-config.yaml